domRiddle/ASF/Setting-up.md

 This is detailed instruction dedicated for both less advanced, and more advanced users who would like to use ASF.
 By reading it, you'll learn how to configure and use ASF.

-First step is obviously downloading latest stable release of ASF, which is located **[here](https://github.com/JustArchi/ArchiSteamFarm/releases/latest)**.
-Find **ASF.zip** link on the bottom of the page to start download process.
-ASF comes in zipped archive format, therefore prior to launching it you should unpack the archive, using any tool you want to.
-Personally I suggest **[7-zip](http://www.7-zip.org/)**, but any tool capable of reading ZIP files will do.

 ***

 First step is ensuring that your OS can launch ASF properly.
 ASF is written in C# and typically uses framework functions that might not be available in your OS right away.
 If you're using Windows OS, make sure that you have **[latest .NET framework](https://www.microsoft.com/en-us/download/details.aspx?id=53345)** installed. .NET framework is runtime used by ASF for execution, and for flawless experience you must ensure that your Windows OS has at least minimum supported .NET framework version by ASF - currently 4.6.1, but it might change with future releases.